oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

 ## Troubleshooting

 1. Message: "[ERROR] The weblogicDomainStoragePath parameter in kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/create-pv-pvc-inputs.yaml is missing, null or empty"
 Edit the file and set the value of the field.
-This value must be a directory that is writable for the uid==1000 and gid==1000.
+This value must be a directory that is world writable.
+After you run the through the sample the first time, you can tighten up the ownership and permissions on the named directory.
 Take the following steps to resolve the error:
 * become the root user
+* ls -nd $value-of-weblogicDomainStoragePath
+    * Note the values of the third and fourth field of the output
-* mkdir -e $value-of-weblogicDomainStoragePath
+* chown $third-field:$fourth-field $value-of-weblogicDomainStoragePath
 * chmod 755 $value-of-weblogicDomainStoragePath
-* chown 1000:1000 $value-of-weblogicDomainStoragePath
 * return to your normal user id